-The next goal is discovering how to encourage members to build up their digital life assets.
+How does the Company encourage members to build up their digital life assets?
 The Company will promote this through endeavors such as 1) helping customers to expand the uses of devices that they already own; 2) encouraging customers to use devices that they already own but do not use; and 3) expanding the range of things that customers can do with a new device, making it easy for customers to use these services.